MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/licensing/buy-and-deploy.md

 > [!NOTE]
 > Remote Assist and Layout are also available on a free 30-day trial basis.
-You can sign up for a trial from the Marketing page, the Office Admin Center, or the Partner Center Portal.
+You can sign up for a trial from the Office Admin Center or the Partner Center Portal.

 ## Make the apps available to your users